-Puppet Development Kit (PDK) makes it easy to develop and test Puppet modules by providing a simple, unified interface to a set of helpful tools for anyone who writes or consumes Puppet code.
-With PDK you get going fast with a batteries-included Puppet development environment and access to best practices and new tools to build, test, and deliver high-quality Puppet modules with confidence.
-Additionally, the PDK offers the ability to catch issues earlier, before Puppet code is applied to live infrastructure by testing modules right from your Windows, OS X, or Linux workstation.
+The Puppet Development Kit (PDK) makes it easy to develop and test Puppet modules by providing a simple, unified interface to a set of helpful tools for anyone who writes or consumes Puppet code.
+With PDK, you can get going fast with a Puppet development environment, access to best practices, and new tools to build, test, and deliver high-quality Puppet modules.
+Additionally, the PDK lets you catch issues earlier, before Puppet code is applied to live infrastructure by testing modules right from your Windows, OS X, or Linux workstation.

 The Puppet Extension for VS Code provides full Puppet DSL intellisense, syntax highlighting, Puppet command support, Puppet node graphs, and much more.

 Learn more >